mvdbos/vdb-uri/README.md

 * `validateUserInfo()`
 * `validateUsername()`

-See the HttpURI class for an example implementation.
+See the GenericURI class for an example implementation.

 ## Usage tips
 If you want to use type hinting (you should) on VDB\URI classes in your application, you can should use the URI interface for that instead of the GenericURI class.